Introduction to Politics and Government (11235.1)

 Extensions & Late submissions

-All assessment items must be submitted via the drop boxes set up on the Canvas site.
+All assessment items must be submitted via the drop boxes set up on the Canvas site (in the modules week 7 for critical readings and week 12 for final research essay).

 Special assessment requirements